-Today is Ramnavami and Ramnavami is celebrated by the Hindus to commemorate the birth of Lord Rama, who is believed to be one of the ten incarnations (Dashavatara) of Lord Vishnu.
-According to Hindu calendar, the festival is observed on Shukla Navami (the ninth day of waxing moon period) of Chaitra (March-April).
+Ram Navami or Rama Navami is celebrated every year by the Hindus to commemorate the birth of Lord Rama, who is believed to be one of the Dashavatara (ten incarnations) of Lord Vishnu.
+According to Hindu calendar, the festival is observed on Shukla Navami (the ninth day of waxing moon period) of Chaitra month (March-April).

-Unlike other regions where Ramnavami festival is celebrated for a day, it is observed in Jharkhand for a full month — beginning on the Shukla Navami of Falgun and concludes nearly 30 days later on the day of Ramnavami, the Shukla Navami of Chaitra month when devotees of Lord Rama and Hanuman comes out on the streets in groups chanting and dancing to bhajans, wielding traditional weapons and lathis (sticks).
-Ranchi, the capital of Jharkhand state, turns into a saffron city on the occasion of Ramnavami.
+Unlike other regions in India where Rama Navami festival is celebrated for a day, it is observed in Jharkhand for a full month — beginning on the Shukla Navami of Falgun and concludes nearly 30 days later on the day of Rama Navami, the Shukla Navami of Chaitra month when devotees of Lord Rama and Hanuman comes out on the streets in groups chanting and dancing to bhajans, wielding traditional weapons and lathis (sticks).
+Ranchi, the capital of Jharkhand state, turns into a saffron city on the occasion of Rama Navami.

-Similar processions and festivities are also carried out in other nearby Jharkhand towns like Jamshedpur, Hazaribagh, Bokaro, Gumla.
-By popular tradition, all the dancing devotees in these towns also carry sharp lethal weapons in their hands while staging the dance at several places enroute from Hanuman temples to Ram temples.
+Similar processions and festivities are also carried out in other nearby Jharkhand towns like Jamshedpur, Hazaribagh, Bokaro, Ramgarh and Gumla.
+By popular tradition, all the dancing devotees in these towns also carry sharp lethal weapons in their hands while staging the dance at several places en route from Hanuman temples to Rama temples.

-Though there is no sociological research available to explain this phenomenon, as per folklore, Lord Hanuman was born in a cave near Anjan Gram in Gumla district.
+Though there is no sociological research available to explain this phenomenon, as per folklore, Lord Hanuman was born in a cave near Anjan Gram in Gumla district in the Indian state of Jharkhand.
 Anjan Gram is a small village about 18 km away from Gumla and around 130 km from Ranchi.
 Goddess Anjani was the mother of Lord Hanuman on whose name this place was named Anjan Gram.
 Anjani Gufa (cave) is at 4 km from the village upon a hill.
 It’s believed that mother Anjani used to live here.
 There is an idol of Mother Anjani with Hanuman in her lap near Anjani Gufa.
-It is known as the birth place of Mahaveer Hanuman.
+It is known as the birthplace of Mahavir Hanuman.

 This idol of Goddess Anjani dates back to the ancient times.
-Many objects of archeological importance obtained from this place are placed at Patna museum.
+Many objects of archaeological importance obtained from this place are placed at Patna museum.

 The Anjan Gram has a lot of religious significance and at the same time, offers a great deal of scenic beauty.
 This place is bounded by the plateau of Netarhat from three sides and Khatwa River.
-Many Shivlingas are seen over here.
-It’s said that there were 365 Shivlangas here and the same number of ponds.
-As per the folklore, Mother Anjani used to take bath in these ponds and pray at the nearby Shivlingas.
+Many Shiva Lingas are seen over here.
+It’s said that there were 365 Shiva Lingas here and the same number of ponds.
+As per the folklore, Mother Anjani used to take bath in these ponds and pray at the nearby Shiva Lingas.
 Now just around a dozen can be seen.

 Ram Lakshman Janaki